imalikov/pine_script_docs/source/language/Methods.rst

     srcArray.copy().fill(1.0, 0.0, min, val)

 copies the ``srcArray`` object, replaces all elements between ``min`` and ``val`` with 1.0, then replaces all elements above ``val`` with 0.0.
-From here, it's simple to estimate the output of the cumulative distribution function at the ``val``, as it's simply the average of the resulting array:
+From here, it's easy to estimate the output of the cumulative distribution function at the ``val``, as it's simply the average of the resulting array:

 ::